 To encourage and facilitate wildlife recording

-NatureSpot is a company limited by guarantee and has a Board of Trustees comprising local naturalists involved in wildlife conservation, biodiversity recording and local natural heritage.
+NatureSpot is a company limited by guarantee and has a Board of Trustees comprising local naturalists and conservation professionals.
 We are also supported by experts and professionals such as the County Recorders and officers of the Leicestershire and Rutland Environmental Records Centre (LRERC), Leicestershire County Council, Leicester City Council and the Leicestershire and Rutland Wildlife Trust.

 We are funded by grants and donations.